Unified Multi-Purpose ID

-The Unified Multi-Purpose ID (UMID) is a Philippine identity card which was introduced in 2010.
+The Unified Multi-Purpose ID (UMID) is a Philippine identity card that was introduced in 2010.
 The card was developed as a single card for the relations between several government-related agencies.
-The agency responsible for implementation is the Social Security System (SSS), and also Government Service Insurance System (GSIS), Philippine Health Insurance Corporation (PhilHealth), and the Pag-IBIG Fund (Home Development Mutual Fund) use the card.
-The card was also suggested to be used as Voter ID.
+The agency responsible for implementation is the Social Security System (SSS), and also the Government Service Insurance System (GSIS), the Philippine Health Insurance Corporation (PhilHealth), and the Pag-IBIG Fund (Home Development Mutual Fund) use the card.
+The card was also suggested to be used as a voter ID.

 History

 As part of the efforts of the Philippine government to establish a national identification document aimed at streamlining the identification systems of government agencies, a series of executive orders were enacted: Executive No. 420 signed on April 13, 2005 which institutionalized the UMID system, and Executive Order No. 700 signed on January 16, 2008 which directed the Social Security System to facilitate the ID systems of all government agencies and GOCCs.